Threat model.

 The claim in one paragraph.

 The payload key is split into two halves.
-Our server holds one half and rotates it on every check-in.
-The other half is generated in your recipient's browser at enrollment and never touches our server in plaintext.
+Our server holds one half.
+The other half is generated in your recipient's browser at enrollment, AES-wrapped under a key that only their passkey + WebAuthn PRF can re-derive, and stored on our server in that wrapped form.
+We never see the unwrapped half.
 Neither half decrypts alone.
-At expiry we email our half to your recipient; they combine it with their half locally.
+At expiry we email our half to your recipient; their browser unwraps the second half with a passkey tap, combines locally, and decrypts the message.
 SilentBeat — the company, the operator, the database — cannot read your message at any point.

 Actors and what we defend against.